erayerdin/tgcli/README.md

 ![](resources/recording.gif)

-`tgcli` is a Python cli app for Telegram.
+`tgcli` is a terminal app to send messages with bots on Telegram.

 [docs_url]: https://tgcli.readthedocs.io